Ridwan05/Deploy-LAMP-Stack-with-Ansible/ReadMe.md

-# AltSchool Second Semester Exam
+# Deploy Laravel App with Ansible

-### In this exercise, I deployed Laravel app with Ansible
+### In this project, I deployed Laravel app with Ansible

+### Prerequisites
+- AWS account
+- EC2 instance
+- Vscode with AWS cridentials installed
+- Ansible Preinstalled on PC

 ### I created a script _postgres.sh_ to install postgres on the remote server